javascriptjoey/robofriends/README.md

 I learned everything travels from state to props and I can have multiple children but the only thing that can change state is a container component
 Data flows one way and any time anything changes on a child component that just triggers an event on the parent

-## Try out this application your self Click the link below to open the app in a new browser window :computer:
+## Try out this application your self click the link below to open the app in a new browser window :computer:

 https://javascriptjoey.github.io/robofriends/